samuelajala01/samuelajala01/README.md

 ### Hi, I'm Sam <img src="https://emoji.slack-edge.com/T02HBS55FCG/cool-doge/aa3c8fd9037a0604.gif" width="28" alt="hi">
 <div>
 Hey there, I'm a Robotics and Machine Learning enthusiast currently navigating the fourth year of my Electronics and Computer Engineering program at Lagos State University.
 My tech journey started many years back.
 I tend to dabble in a bit of everything rather than settling for a single specialization.
 This approach lets me blend concepts and ideas from various fields into my current passion - Artificial Intelligence.
-I'm all about building stuff.
+I'm all about building stuff
 </div>
 <br>
 <br>